mohammadsohaib/mohammadsohaib.github.io/_pages/research.md

 demand, 'who are we?' - Erwin Schrodinger
 &quot;<em>

-I have always been curious about myself and my own consciousness.
-This naturally inclined me to neural sciences, philosophy, psychology.
 What Schrodinger said in the above quote is at the heart of my research philosophy.

-The ultimate aim of my research is to understand myself better — Who am I. Why I do what I do.
+As an esteemed member of proabably the most complex and selfish specie in the known universe, I am naturally inclined to the understanding of my ownself, curious about my own consciousness.
+And therefore: The ultimate aim of my research is to understand myself better — Who am I. Why I do what I do.
+This curosity led peruse me to neural sciences, philosophy, psychology.

 Academically speaking, my research interests revolve around intelligence and how information is represented in the brain.
 I have chosen system neurosciences (or rather it has chosen me)